smacademic/project-dgfk/src/db/README.md

 PROVIDED AS IS.
 NO WARRANTIES EXPRESSED OR IMPLIED.
 USE AT YOUR OWN RISK.

 Modified by **Team GEEKS** (*CS298-01 Spring 2019 @ WCSU*)
-Bruno DaSilva, Elly Griffen, Chris Fitzgerald and Kenneth Kozlowski
+Bruno DaSilva, Elly Griffin, Cris Fitzgerald and Kenneth Kozlowski

 ---